SyedArham966/InternIntelligence_ProjectName/task1_hyperparameter_tuning.md

 The Support Vector Classifier with a linear kernel achieved the best performance on the hold‑out test set, surpassing the Random Forest in all evaluated metrics.

-Prediction outputs for the test set are saved in `randomforest_predictions.csv` and `svc_predictions.csv` for external accuracy verification.
+Prediction outputs for the test set are saved in `predictions/randomforest_predictions.csv` and `predictions/svc_predictions.csv` for external accuracy verification.